 Weddigen (22 Nov 1943 - 7 Dec 1943)

 10 Apr 1944

-An American B-24 bomber from Squadron VB 107 (pilot Edward W. Krug) attacked the boat causing damage to its stern torpedo tubes.
-The boat abandoned planned operations off Cape Town and continued into the Indian Ocean, arriving in Jakarta on June 11.
+An attack by an American B-24 bomber from Squadron VB 107 (pilot Edward W. Krug) damaged the stern torpedo tubes.
+The boat abandoned planned operations off Cape Town and continued to the Indian Ocean, arriving at Jakarta on 11 June.
 (Sources: Blair, vol 2, page 537)

 1 recorded attack on this boat.